 The Monitoring Board is responsible for ensuring that the Trustees of the IFRS Foundation discharge their duties as defined by the IFRS Foundation Constitution and for approving the appointment or reappointment of Trustees.
-The Monitoring Board consists of the Emerging Markets and Technical Committees of the International Organization of Securities Commissions (IOSCO), the European Commission, the Financial Services Agency of Japan (JFSA), the US Securities and Exchange Commission (SEC), the Brazilian Securities Commission (CVM) and the Financial Services Commission of Korea (FSC).
+The Monitoring Board consists of the Board and the Growth and Emerging Markets Committees of the International Organization of Securities Commissions (IOSCO), the European Commission (EC), the Financial Services Agency of Japan (JFSA), the US Securities and Exchange Commission (SEC), the Brazilian Securities Commission (CVM), the Financial Services Commission of Korea (FSC) and Ministry of Finance of the People's Republic of China (China MOF).
 The Basel Committee on Banking Supervision participates as an observer.